-A confused Watsonia mother has made a grievous modern error, after misunderstanding the true meaning of “Netflix and chill” and inviting her adult son over to watch a movie.
-The woman, Pam Adams, was just trying to be supportive of her 27-year-old son who was recently dumped by his girlfriend and found himself dateless and aimless last Saturday night.
+A confused Watsonia mum has made a grievous modern error, after misunderstanding the true meaning of “Netflix and chill” and inviting her adult son over to watch a movie.
+The woman, Pam Adams, was just trying to be supportive of her 27-year-old son who was recently dumped by his girlfriend and found himself dateless and aimless over the long weekend.

 Initially thinking that his mum had just made a bad joke, Ricky soon realised that she was always misunderstanding modern sayings, and was most likely totally in the dark about the true meaning of what she had just texted.
 The exchange then went like this…